adhmkt/visitassist_admin/docs/README.md

 2. Use the component documentation as a reference for structure and behavior
 3. Implement accessibility features as specified
 4. Follow responsive design guidelines for different screen sizes
+5. Reference the Functionality Modal documentation for assistant management

 ### For Designers
 1. Reference the color palette and typography for new designs